GSA/idmanagement.gov/_buy/trust-services.md

 - Government enterprise device certificates

-Information on publicly trusted device certificates used for TLS (HTTPS) on the internet, recommendations on government configurations, and which PKI providers/Certification Authorities to use can be found at this [HTTPS guidance website](https://https.cio.gov/).
+Information on publicly trusted device certificates used for TLS (HTTPS) on the internet, recommendations on government configurations, and which PKI providers/Certification Authorities to use can be found at this [HTTPS guidance website](https://https.cio.gov/){:target="_blank"}{:rel="noopener noreferrer"}.

 | Organization | Customer Service | Tech Support|
 |-----------|:-----------:|:-----------:|